Lindsey Horan scores as US ekes out 1-1 draw with the Netherlands at the Women's World Cup

 The game was a rematch of the 2019 Women's World Cup final, a 2-0 win for the Americans in a game played in Lyon, France.
 It was the Americans' second straight trophy in the tournament, and fourth overall.

-Dominique Janssen had a good chance from distance in the 29th minute, but U.S. goalkeeper Alyssa Naeher jumped for it and the ball skirted above the crossbar and into the netting.

-Horan's header off a cross in the 36th minute went wide left as the pace became more frenzied with halftime looming.

-Lavelle, who was hampered by a knee injury in the run-up to the World Cup, was subbed in for the United States at the half.
-Lavelle, who scored one of the goals in the World Cup final four years ago, replaced Savannah DeMelo.
+Lavelle, who was hampered by a knee injury in the run-up to the World Cup, was subbed in for the United States at the half and immediately gave the team energy.
+Lavelle scored one of the goals in the World Cup final four years ago.

-The Netherlands went into halftime with that single goal lead.
-It was just the sixth time the United States had trailed at the half in 52 World Cup matches, and first time since trailing Sweden at the break in the opening round in 2011.

 The sky was sunny but temperatures were in the 50s in New Zealand's capital city of Wellington, and there was a stiff breeze for the match.
 The crowd was announced at 27,312.